adsabs/adsabs.github.io/_includes/_blogcontent/2026-06-04-helio-citizen-sci.md

 <h3 style="margin-top: 0; color: #5FBFAE;">Mapping the people behind the papers</h3>
 Once I know more about the activity of the topic, I want to understand who is doing the work.
 The Author Network is useful because papers are not isolated objects.
 They are written by teams, and those teams often reveal the collaborations, instruments, communities, and methods behind a field.
+<img src="{{site.baseurl}}/blog/images/blog_2026-06-04_vledvina3.jpg"
+	 alt="Vincent stands at a conference beside a poster presenting his work on citizen science in heliophysics" class="img-responsive"
+	 style="float: right; margin: 20px; width: 350px; ">

 For a citizen science project, this context lets me see if the same groups of authors appear across related papers and if I can identify research teams that have already handled similar data or developed methods that my project should build on.
 That helps me decide who to cite, whose work to read closely, and who might be worth contacting or inviting into a collaboration.
-<img src="{{site.baseurl}}/blog/images/blog_2026-06-04_vledvina3.jpg"
-	 alt="Vincent stands at a conference beside a poster presenting his work on citizen science in heliophysics" class="img-responsive"
-	 style="float: right; margin: 0 20px 10px 0; width: 250px; border: 3px solid #049DD9; border-radius: 6px;">

 This is one of the places where SciX is especially useful for project preparation.
 It moves the literature search from “Which papers exist?” to “Which communities are shaping this topic?”
 That helps me decide which papers to cite and understand the field which I am trying to publish in.
 <figure style="text-align: center;">